Spreadcat/ansible-role-fule/README.md

 fule_manage_yamllint_configuration_file: bool
 ```

-* If set to `true` a basic yamllint configuration file will be crated in the root directory of the role.
+* If set to `true` a basic yamllint configuration file will be created in the
+  root directory of the role.

 ```yaml
 fule_modify_role_structure: bool